KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ```

 {{% notice info %}}
-If you fail to do install the package, you may end up with the following mess.
+If you fail to do install the package, you may end up with the following mess:

 ```console
 kali@kali:~/kali/packages/finalrecon$ sudo dpkg -i ~/kali/build-area/finalrecon_*.deb